joelgrimberg/masterofcloud-1/README.md

 ```

 These values contain all the bootstrapping your stack will need for now.
 You do not
 need to know what they are right now.
-We'll go in depth in a later excersize.
+We'll go in depth in a later excercise.

 You do not need to copy these values manually: Issue the following command: `./rake_dependencies.sh`